DanielPNewman/DanielPNewman.github.io/principles.md

 	3. **Is it better to rent/hire this, or get this 2nd hand?**

 	- helps to avoid useless consumption.

 ***
+- **If another person/party is in it similar situation to you, don’t assume you will definitely be driven to make similar decisions or have similar values**

+	- It is amazing to observe how much peoples' actions can differ in response to the same situation/circumstance.
+I have learnt it can be costly to assume others will behave the same as you given the same circumstance.

+***
 - **Know your strengths and use them often.
 Know your weaknesses and partner with others who have complementary strengths.**